intentor/adic/README.md

 #### <a id="what-is"></a>What is a DI container?

-A *dependency injection container* is a piece of software that handles the resolution of dependencies of objects.
+A *dependency injection container* is a piece of software that handles the resolution of dependencies in objects.
 It's related to the [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) and [inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control) design patterns.

 The idea is that any dependency an object may need should be resolved by an external entity rather than the own object.
 Practically speaking, an object should not use `new` to create the objects it uses, having those instances *injected* into it by another object whose sole existence is to resolve dependencies.